SECURITY LEVEL 1

 SPECIFIC PORT SECURITY ARRANGEMENTS

-Port of Hay Point security advice for the general public is available here.
+Port of Abbot Point security advice for the general public is available in the

-Port of Mackay security advice for the general public is available here.
+Port security advice for the general public is available in the

 A landside restricted zone (LRZ) will be established in the vicinity of any wharf where a fuel or passenger ship is berthed.
 It will come into force one hour prior to the arrival of the relevant ship, and remain in force until that ship has intentionally let go its moorings and cleared the berth by a distance of no less than 400 metres.
 Any person entering that LRZ must be the holder of an MSIC and have an ‘operational need’ to be there.